nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 watchLink.resetSession(completion)
 //	completion = function(msg) is an optional callback to invoke when the
-//			session reset is complete
+//			session reset is complete (the reset message has been acknowledged
+//				by the watchOS framework).
 //		msg = true if successful, or "uninitialized" if the Watch
 //			session initialization is not complete
 ```
 It is not normally necessary for the iOS app to invoke ```watchLink.resetSession``` since this is done by watchLink.js when it initializes or reinitializes.
 However, this function  can be invoked to invalidate the current session and start a new one if the app needs to do that absent a restart at the Javascript level.

-When the watchOS app initializes, and prior to receiving a reset message from the iOS app, communications are dispatched with session ID zero which is accepted by the iOS watchLink.
-Upon receipt of a reset, message the watchOS app updates the session ID of pending communications that have a zero session ID to the new session ID.
+When the watchOS app initializes, and prior to receiving a reset message from the iOS app, communications are dispatched with session ID zero which is accepted by the iOS watchLink framework.
+Upon receipt of a reset message the watchOS app updates the session ID of pending communications that have a zero session ID to the new session ID.

 #### Watch session reset callback (watchOS)